 Each advertising network has different types of campaigns to suit your goals.
 This article goes through some campaign types.

 How different campaign types work

-As you get started with your campaign setup, you'll be asked to pick a campaign type and a campaign subtype.
+As you get started with your campaign setup, you'll be asked to select campaign goals and pick a campaign type.

 The campaign type determines where customers will be able to see your ads, but you make this more specific by targeting your ads.
 Find out more about targeting your ads.